jewettaij/moltemplate/doc/doc_ltemplify.md

 "ltemplify.py" requires one argument: the name of a LAMMPS data file.
 However (as shown in the example above), it also reads LAMMPS input scripts.
+*(Note: If LAMMPS input scripts are included, then they must appear before the DATA file in the argument list.
+See examples below.)*
 "ltemplify.py" also accepts many arguments to select the atoms belonging to the molecule of interest and customize the output.

-#### LAMMPS input scripts

-In addition to LAMMPS DATA files, users can also supply one or more LAMMPS input scripts
-(typically containing information relevant to that molecule, such as force field parameters and fixes).
-If LAMMPS input scripts are included, they must appear *before* the DATA file in the argument list.
-(See examples below.)

 ## Optional arguments